TongLing916/tongling916.github.io/_posts/2019-04-29-Union-Find.md

 To count the consecutive elements, it is best to find the first one of that sequence (or we can also [extend](https://leetcode.com/problems/longest-consecutive-sequence/discuss/41088/Possibly-shortest-cpp-solution-only-6-lines.) it?)
 Then the question is, how to find the first one? and then how to find the following ones?

-The first idea is usually sorting the array at first, then try to traverse all numbers (Read Solution 1).
+The first idea is usually sorting the array at first, then try to traverse all numbers (Read `longestConsecutive_sort`).
 However, the time complexity will depend on the time of sorting, which is usually not `O(n)`.
 Therefore, we need to find another way.

 To find a visited element in short time, we can consider using Hash.
 Then, to count a consecutive sequence, we need to find its start.
 E.g., for number `i`, By checking if `i-1` in our hash set, we can know if this is a start.
 If it is, count all the following elements.
 Using this method, we only access the whole vector twice, once for initializing hash set, the other for traversal.